theholder/geoip/README.md

 What is it?
 -----------
 A geoip database parser for the database hosted at http://geoip.sorch.info/:
-	- pulling information from the databse
+	- pulling information from the database